sjmcpherson/Front-End-Developer-Learnings/CSS.md

 ```

 ##CSS Performance

- - Limit Browser rendering by limiting CSS Box-shadows & CSS Gradients
- - Minify CSS (Removes whitespace/linebreaks reducing file size)
- - Combine CSS files (Reduces the amount of HTTP Requests)
- - *{} targets every element (Not recommend in most instances)
+###CSS Selector Performance
+ - For most web sites, the possible performance gains from optimizing CSS selectors will be small, and are not worth the costs.
+Although be careful with *{} which targets every element.
+ - The key to optimizing CSS selectors is to focus on the rightmost selector, also called the Key Selector.
+Here’s a much more expensive selector: A.class0007 * {} Although this selector might look simpler, it’s more expensive for the browser to match.
+Because the browser moves right to left, it starts by checking all the elements that match the key selector, “*“.
+This means the browser must try to match this selector against all elements in the page.
  - Avoid unnecessary tag identifiers for performance (short selectors load faster) i.e. ul#navigation,ul.menu{} replace #navigation,.menu{}
 - Avoid using ancestors html div tr td{} Most modern browsers work from the right & work them way up
  - Chaining can mean loss of performance so when you do chain use the least used first i.e. use #foo.bar instead of .bar#foo

+###Rendering Performance
+ - Optimizing browser rendering by reducing use of CSS Box-shadows & CSS Gradients
+ - Use CSS Animations & Transitions rather than JavaScript where possible as browsers utilize the devices hardware acceleration making CSS Transitions/Animation smoother.
+Be aware CPU usage can climb quite heavily because of the hardware acceleration.
  - Versions of Chrome & Safari change the anti-alias of text during CSS animations fix with body{-webkit-backface-visibility: hidden;} or on the problematic area (causes WebKit to use hardware acceleration for the animations)

- - Use CSS Animtaions & Transitions rather than JavaScript where possible as browsers utilize the devices hardware acceleration improving performance making CSS Transitions/Animation smoother.
+###Download Optimisation
+ - Minify CSS (Removes whitespace/linebreaks reducing file size)
+ - Combine CSS files (Reduces the amount of HTTP Requests)
+ - Avoid unnecessary tag identifiers to reduce file size i.e. ul#navigation,ul.menu{} replace #navigation,.menu{}
- - The browser will still download images that are hidden with display:none although with some browsers(Firefox) images in CSS via background-images will not be downloaded.
+ - The browser will still download images that are hidden with display:none although with some browsers i.e Firefox, background-images will not be downloaded.